wvanderp/GoldDiggersLog/interview for work force.md

 race: human
 name: Isgrigg & Dupere

-worked at a thinker knome at a other known city.
+worked at a thinker gnome at a other known city.

 they are married with kids